tanc7/Accounting-402-Notes/notes-book.md

 The change could be construed as either a change in principle or a cahnge in the estimated life of the asset.

 When the distinction is not possible, the change should be terated as a change in estimate.
 The treatment is appropriate when both a change in accounting principle and a change in accounting estimate occur simultaneously.

+# Change in reporting entity.

+A reporting entity can be `a single company` or it can be a `group of companies that report a single set of financial statements`.

+A change in reporting entity occurs as a result of

+1. Presenting consolidated financial statements in place of statements of individual companies
+2. Changing specific compaonies that constitute the group for which consolidated or combined statements are prepared
+3. Or a result of changes in accounting rules.
+4. When a company acquires another one.

+Acquiring companies are required to provide a footnote that presents key financialstatement information as if the acquisition had occurred before the beginning of the previous year.
+At a minimum, the supplemental pro forma information should display

+1. Revenue
+2. Income from continuing operations
+3. Net income
+4. Earnings per share

+A change in reporting entity is reported by recasting all pregvious period's financial statements as if the new reporting entity existed in those periods.
+In the first set of financial statements after the change, a disclosure note should describe the nature of the change and the reason that it occurred.
+Also the effect of the change on...

+1. Net income
+2. Income from continuing operations
+3. Related per share amounts

+Should be indicated for all periods presented.
+These disclosures aren't necessary in subsequent financial statements.

+# Errors

+The correction of an error is not actually a accounting change but is accounted for similarly.